Spoiler-Free Review of Hersheypark Halloween and Dark Nights: Is it Too Scary for Kids?

 We just returned from Hersheypark Halloween and Dark Nights and I have so much to share!
 Read on for all of my tips and suggestions for visiting.
 And NO SPOILERS!
 I promise.
 If you have little ones at home and you're worried about bringing them to Hersheypark with these new Dark Nights- don't worry!
 I've got you covered, too!
 Read on!!

-Disclosure: I was honored to be chosen as one of 2022's Sweetest Families members for Hersheypark, which means I'll be bringing you all of the latest (and sweetest) Hershey Entertainment news throughout the year.
+Disclosure: I am a former Sweetest Families members for Hersheypark, which means I still bring you the latest (and sweetest) Hershey Entertainment news throughout the year.
 I was provided with tickets to the park but all opinions are my own.
 Please check out my Hershey Insider Page to see all of my Hershey posts and reviews.

 Don't forget to Pin this post for future use!

 To preface, Hersheypark still offers their adorable Hersheypark Halloween (formerly known as Hersheypark in the Dark), with fun character glow dance parties, cute photo ops, trick or treating through Treatville, select rides, and so much more.
-Dark Nights is an add-on to the Hersheypark Halloween experience and certainly didn't take away from the fun and joy of the usual Halloween merriment in the park.
+Dark Nights is an add-on to the Hersheypark Halloween experience (still included with your ticket) and certainly didn't take away from the fun and joy of the usual Halloween merriment in the park.

 All About Dark Nights